Our journey so far

 We have launched many initiatives and products across the business that are helping us to achieve our carbon goals and contributing to better outcomes for New Zealand and Australia.
 Some examples are:

-Our Concrete Dvision business Golden Bay's Ecosure cement is New Zealand’s lowest carbon cement.
+Our Concrete Division business Golden Bay's Ecosure cement is New Zealand’s lowest carbon cement.
 EcoSure’s reduced carbon footprint includes the use of waste tyres within the cement production process both reducing carbon emissions and diverting waste away from landfill.
-In 2022, the business used over 3 million individual tyres as a substitute for coal, and these tyres would otherwise have gone to landfill.
-Since upgrading the facility, the business has moved from around 22% to around 50% substitution of coal with alternative fuels, including biofuel.
-We measured the embodied carbon using life cycle assessment and published the results in an Environmental Product Declaration (EPD).
+In FY24, the business used under 18,000 tonnes of waste tyres, which together with waste wood achieved a coal substitution of 47%, a significant increased from the 22% achieved before upgrading the facility to be able to use tyres.
+The embodied carbon and life cycle assessment for the product are available in the Ecosure Environmental Product Declaration (EPD).

 This is how we calculated it (PDF) >>